-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 pkgDisplay

-the npm tarball/path layer and the mirror queue all need -- they previously each
+tarball/path layer and the mirror queue all need; it is stored structurally at

-reconstructed it by rendering then string-stripping the scope.
+'mkPackageName' rather than reconstructed by rendering then string-stripping the scope.

 -}